Sacked Levies personnel, Khassadars stage protest

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The recently dismissed Levies personnel and Khassadars from several tribal districts staged a protest outside the Khyber Pakhtunkhwa Assembly against KP government and police.
+PESHAWAR: The recently dismissed Levies personnel and Khassadars from several tribal districts staged a protest outside the KP Assembly against KP government and police.

 They said they were terminated from service without even issuing them any notices and added that now they were accused of having fled the operation against terrorists.